OWRC/interpolants/modelling/waterbudget/gw.md

 	q_i = T_o\tan\beta\exp(-D_i/m),
 $$

-where $q_i$ is interpreted here as groundwater discharge per unit length of stream/iso-potential contour [m²/s] at grid cell $i$, and $\tan\beta$ is the surface slope angle in the downslope direction, assumed equivalent to the saturated zone's hydraulic gradient.
+where $q_i$ is interpreted here as groundwater discharge per unit length of stream/iso-potential contour [m²/s] at grid cell $i$, and $\beta$ is the local surface slope angle in the downslope direction, assumed representative of the saturated zone's hydraulic gradient.

 <!-- ![](../fig/histo-tanbeta.png) -->